apache/airflow/contributing-docs/testing/dag_testing.rst

 To set up the IDE:

-1. Add ``main`` block at the end of your DAG file to make it runnable.
+1. Add ``main`` block at the end of your Dag file to make it runnable.
 It will run a backfill job:

 .. code-block:: python